chester-cervantes/forms/README.md

 $ cd project-470
 ```

-Start the project
+Start the project in production mode that hosts in port 80 for http
 ```
-$ gulp
+$ gulp prod
 ```

 From the console compute engine page you can access the static external IP: